An enlarged heart (cardiomegaly) isn't a disease, but rather a symptom of another condition.

 - High blood pressure.
 Having a blood pressure measurement higher than 140/90 millimeters of mercury puts you at an increased risk of developing an enlarged heart.

 - Valvular heart disease.
-The heart has four valves — the aortic, mitral, pulmonary and tricuspid valves — that open and close to direct blood flow through your heart.
-Valves may be damaged by a variety of conditions leading to narrowing (stenosis), leaking (regurgitation or insufficiency) or improper closing (prolapse).
-Any of these conditions may cause the heart to enlarge.
+The heart has four valves — aortic, mitral, pulmonary and tricuspid — that open and close to direct blood flow through your heart.
+Conditions that damage the valves may cause the heart to enlarge.

 - Heart attack.
 Having a heart attack increases your risk of developing an enlarged heart.

 The risk of complications from an enlarged heart depends on the part of the heart that is enlarged and the cause.